aws/aws-cdk/docs/src/examples.rst

 There are two different ways of running your container tasks with |ECS|:

 - Using the **Fargate** launch type, where |ECS| manages the physical machines that your containers are running on for you
 - Using the **EC2** launch type, where you do the managing, such as specifying autoscaling

-This example creates a Fargate service, which requires a VPC, a cluster, and a task definition.
+The following example creates a Fargate service running on an ECS cluster fronted by an internet-facing application load balancer.

 .. tabs::